metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 ### IO::FD::stat

+Almost the same as CORE::stat.
+If your system uses a signed dev\_t for st\_dev and st\_rdev, (ie macos), this module will preserve both.
+At the time of writing, Perl CORE::stat will only preserve the sign of st\_dev, and assume st\_rdev is signed in all cases.

 Attempts to replicate string expansion of values for some stat values as CORE::stat does.
 Tests of equality should be done using the `eq` operator (just like CORE::stat results) if your Perl is not 64bit.